(Back to Maine Haunted Index)

 ( * * * Howard - Copper Queen Hotel )

-The most active time for the past entity guests and employees is right before The Nonantum Resort closes for the winter to guests, though a small staff stays throughout the winter.
+The most active time for the past entity guests and employees is right before The Nonantum Resort closes to guests for the winter, though a small staff stays throughout the winter.
 All the spirits who reside here are very friendly, and cordial sorts, and remember their New England manners.

 Female Entity - A female spirit, thought to be a past guest, called Sadie by the staff.